Optimal multiple testing under family-wise error control: elementary symmetric polynomials and a scalable algorithm: Introduction

-\qquad Xiaoming Huo\,\orcidlink{0000-0003-0101-1206}\ where $g$ is the alternative $p$-value density and $e_m$ is the $m$th elementary symmetric polynomial (Lemma~\ref{lem:general_k_coefficients}).
-Since $g \ge 0$ and elementary symmetric polynomials of non-negative arguments are non-negative, every $b_{l,k} \ge 0$.
-This non-negativity is the single structural property that drives all subsequent results: it implies a \emph{global monotonicity theorem} (Theorem~\ref{thm:general_k_monotonicity}), whereby the functions $F_\gamma(\mu)$ are simultaneously non-increasing in every component of $\mu$, for arbitrary $K$, without case analysis.
-Monotonicity guarantees that each coordinate-wise equation $F_\gamma(\mu_\gamma; \mu_{-\gamma}) = \alpha$ has a unique root (Corollary~\ref{cor:unique_root}), enabling a bisection-based coordinate-descent algorithm (Algorithm~\ref{alg:general_k}) with provably linear convergence.
+where $g$ is the alternative $p$-value density and $e_m$ is the $m$th elementary symmetric polynomial (Lemma~\ref{lem:general_k_coefficients}).
+Since $g \ge 0$ and elementary symmetric polynomials of non-negative arguments are non-negative, every $b_{\gamma,k} \ge 0$.
+That the error coefficients are non-negative was already noted by \citet[\S2.4]{RHPA22}.
+Writing them in the closed form of Lemma~\ref{lem:general_k_coefficients} makes this non-negativity transparent for every $K$, and the non-negativity in turn yields a \emph{global monotonicity theorem} (Theorem~\ref{thm:general_k_monotonicity}), new for general $K$: the functions $F_\gamma(\mu)$ are simultaneously non-increasing in every component of $\mu$, without case analysis (the proof uses only $b_{\gamma,k}\ge0$).
+This explicit form is also what the smoothness and Monte Carlo analyses of \S\S\ref{sec:algorithm}--\ref{sec:mc_error} exploit.
+Monotonicity guarantees that each coordinate-wise constraint has a well-defined leftmost crossing point (Corollary~\ref{cor:unique_root}), enabling SPOT, the bisection coordinate-descent scheme in Algorithm~\ref{alg:general_k}.
+We prove that its exact (population) form drives the dual objective to its optimum, with every limit point an optimal dual vector, under Assumptions~\ref{as:assumption3}--\ref{as:assumption5} and no contraction or strong-convexity hypothesis.
+The exact population iterates converge to $\mu^*$ at a linear rate under standard local non-degeneracy conditions (strict complementarity, continuous differentiability of the target functions, and a nonsingular active Jacobian), and the Monte Carlo implementation is analysed separately in \S\S\ref{sec:algorithm}--\ref{sec:mc_error}.

-The contributions are threefold. \begin{enumerate} \item \emph{Algebraic characterisation.} The closed-form expression of $b_{l,k}$ through elementary symmetric polynomials (Lemma~\ref{lem:general_k_coefficients}) provides a new structural understanding of the family-wise error rate constraints.
-In a companion preprint \citep{DubeyHuo2024K3}, we treated $K{=}3$ via explicit case analysis of $2^K - 1 = 7$ indicator functions; the present formulation yields a dimension-free proof that applies to all $K$ simultaneously (Remark~\ref{rem:k3_relation}).